 So you have to ask yourself here, is it worth running?
 They have your plates… you’re going to get a fine even if you get away!
 In reality… the best thing to do would be to… “hide your plates” using some kind of number plate hider of some sort that Shady Customs is special for…

-Covert Plate Flipper
+Covert Plate Flipper (for Australia)

 Plate Flipper Kit